 So which is most important?
 The answer to this question depends directly on your goals.
 How are they related?
 Well defined security goals, specifications, or tasks can be used to reach an identified state of compliance.
 However, compliance (and managing it) can be utilized outside of the security field to address IT concerns of infrastructure, data reliability, labor requirements, insurance demands, information accuracy/reporting, data analysis, accreditation, development standards, and more.
 While security is a never-ending goal or state within an IT infrastructure, compliance provides a never-ending list of opportunities for ways to increase your infrastructure’s efficiency and reliability.
 Unfortunately, sometimes rules for compliance versus security actually conflict with one another.

-Onyx Point, Inc. employs experts in both security and compliance and understands this relationship well.
+Onyx Point, LLC. employs experts in both security and compliance and understands this relationship well.
 We build the best solutions for your infrastructure to achieve your security goals while automating your compliance needs.
 We can work with you to achieve goals within your organization for automated standards compliance, such as NIST 800-53, CNSS 1253, DISA STIG, HIPAA, and, PCI-DSS.
 We can help your infrastructure engineers maximize the efficiency of your data processing needs.
 We can help you with both your chickens and your eggs.
 Contact us today!

 services and development teams can help you.

-Kara is a Technical Writer for Onyx Point, Inc. She has been working within the Linux and Open Source community for over 20 years ranging from a published author to certification development to system administration to small business owner.
+Kara is a Technical Writer for Onyx Point, LLC.
+She has been working within the Linux and Open Source community for over 20 years ranging from a published author to certification development to system administration to small business owner.
 Kara is working with the Onyx Point team on a variety of documentation and content development projects.

 At Onyx Point, our engineers focus on Security, System

 Administration, Automation, Dataflow, and DevOps consulting for

 government and commercial clients.
 We offer professional

 services for Puppet, RedHat, SIMP, NiFi, GitLab, and the other